qalle-fivem/esx_boilerplate/README.md

-# fxserver-esx_boilerplate
+# esx_boilerplate
-FXServer ESX Boilerplate

-This a sample script for es_extended
+This is an sample of what an esx script shoud look like.